Forepaugh's Restaurant - HauntedHouses.com

 Along with the fine living, Joseph hired servants as well.
 He made the mistake of having an affair with a young maid, Molly.
 When Mary, Joseph's wife, caught them in bed, she asked Joseph to end it and he did.
 Molly, realizing she was pregnant, hung herself in a third floor room by tying the rope to a chandelier and throwing herself out the window, probably around 1865.

 In 1866, Joseph Lybrandt Forepaugh sold his mansion to Civil War veteran, General John Henry Hammond, while Joseph and his family went to live in Europe.
-Joseph moved away to about Molly and reestablish his ties with his wife.
+Joseph moved away and reestablish his ties with his wife.
 They came back to the states in 1889 and built another palace-like mansion at 302 Summit Avenue, which had a glorious view of his first mansion and the city as well.

 However, in 1892, Joseph Lybrandt had sunk into a deep depression.
 Though he said he was worried about his business, which was doing fine, Joseph really was still mourning Molly's death.
 He shot himself in the park, killing himself.